Is the stomach flu making its rounds in your home? Here’s how to guard your kids against the stomach flu (and what to do if they catch it).

 1. Give liquids a little at a time

-Here’s the big thing with the stomach flu: The biggest danger is dehydration.
+Now, here’s the thing the biggest danger with the stomach flu is dehydration.
 The problem with this?
-Kids can throw up anything they eat or drink.
-Even water.
+Kids can throw up anything they eat or drink—even water.
+In fact, I kept offering my son water, but the more I offered, the more he vomited.

 So what are you supposed to do?
 Here’s what I learned*: